 the Network section ID of the network section to which the matched allocation quantity applies; and

-the Participant IDs of any Market Participants who are parties to the registered matched allocation agreement in accordance with which the matched allocation quantity is allocated.
+the Participant IDs of any Participants who are parties to the registered matched allocation agreement in accordance with which the matched allocation quantity is allocated.

 The Network Operator may notify AEMO of any revisions to a matched allocation quantity at any time up to and including the gas day that is 18 months after the gas day for which the matched allocation quantity applies.